yongrenjie/genesis/README.md

  - an interactive website where you can select modules and download the resulting pulse programme
  - an API which allows programmatic downloading of pulse programmes

-The first can always be accessed at https://yongrenjie.github.io/gennoah.
+The first can always be accessed at https://nmr-genesis.co.uk.

 The second relies on a (simple) Node.js server (which cannot be run on GitHub Pages).
 To get this to work, first [install Node.js](https://nodejs.org/en/download/), then do the following:

 ```
-git clone https://github.com/yongrenjie/gennoah   # or download a release
+git clone https://github.com/yongrenjie/genesis   # or download a release
-cd gennoah
+cd genesis
 node ./build/app.js
 ```